GDQuest/website/content/post/2017/gaq-early-access.md

 - gdquest
 - gdquest news

+banner:
-banner: /img/page/product/krita-tutorial-1/krita-game-art-tutorial-1-banner.jpg
+    src: /img/page/product/krita-tutorial-1/krita-game-art-tutorial-1-banner.jpg
-banner_alt: Banner for the Krita course.
+    alt: Banner for the Krita course.
 A pig and a rabbit character in the forest.
 ---

 Update: the course is now out!
 Learn more below.